karlinmilk/AutoStressTest/README.md

 AutoStressTest
 ==============

-Stress test for reboot dial
+This ia a stress test tool for rebooting and dialing